CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 ## Sent inmail messages to possible mentors
 Use the [Mentor Solicitation Email template](Mentor_Solicitation_Message_Template.md) as a starting point for the message you'll send to mentors.
+Keep a list of the mentors you've contacted.
+When you search for more mentors later it will be helpful to know which developers you've already contacted.

 ## Follow-up with interested mentors
 If a developer expresses interest but they do not complete the Mentor Signup Form, contact the developer again.